 The trains don't roll anymore, but there is talk of getting the line going again.
 Most likely only from the south since to the north a few km of the track have been stolen.
 The main building, as well as all other railway building have been stripped and vandalised.

 To the south is the bridge over the Wilge river.
 Its an impressive steel structure, I like it, but otherwise its pretty common.
 It can be reached by following the dirt road next to the river upstream from the municipal campsite.
 Since the trains don't run anymore it is fairly safe to sleep on the track.

-There are two, or there used to be, two camping places in Frankfort.
+There are two, or there used to be two camping places in Frankfort.
 Both on the river, the municipal one to the south of the R34 road and a privately owned one closer to town, just downstream from the old bridge over the Wilge, the Frankfort River Resort.
 During our last visit we noticed that the municipal ground was not available anymore.
-Ablution facilities have been vandalised as well as all other buildings and power points have been dismantled.
-Inquiring in town about camping there we were told "Uuh, nie, julle kan nie daar kampier nie, hulle sal jou dood maak" (oh no, you can't camp there, they'll kill you), that apparently after there had been an attack and murder of some camper.
+Ablution facilities have been stripped of usefull items, as well as all other buildings and power points have been dismantled.
+Inquiring in town about camping there we were told "Uuh, nie, julle kan nie daar kampier nie, hulle sal jou dood maak" (oh no, you can't camp there, they'll kill you), that apparently after there had been an attack and murder of a camper.

 We stayed for a weekend in a chalet of the Frankfort River Resort, enjoyed it, had a good time and didn't get killed.

 There is the magistrate, the police station and the post office, all on the western side of the city park.
 The police station is not used as such now, but the cells are still in the back yard.
 All three building are of sand stone built in the same style.
 The post office has a 1904 on the facade.
 I presume all three buildings were erected at the same time, and that was just after the Boer War.
 Frankfort had burned down completely during the war.